-The creation of impairment losses have been included in "other costs" in profit or loss.
+The creation of impairment losses have been included in "other costs" in profit or loss (see note 5).

 Amounts charged to the allowance account are generally written off to profit or loss when there is no expectation of recovery.

 Cash and cash equivalents